Hedge funds are an alternative form of investment for high-net-worth investors. It is estimated that there are more than 10,000 hedge funds globally.

 Hedge funds are alternative investment funds that have expanded exponentially over the years.
 Today, there are over 3,691 hedge funds in the US, accounting for 75% of the Assets Under Management (AuM).1

 Unlike mutual funds, which are highly regulated investment vehicles, hedge funds cover a broad spectrum of asset classes and investment strategies.
-They have a wide range of tools and techniques at their disposal, including derivatives trading, investing in illiquid markets, and taking short positions.
+They have a wide range of tools and techniques, including derivatives trading, investing in illiquid markets, and taking short positions.

 During the bull market of the 1920s in the US, several wealthy private investment vehicles emerged.
-The Graham-Newman Partnership was the best known among them, founded by Benjamin Graham and Jerry Newman, his long-time business partner.
+The Graham-Newman Partnership was the best known, founded by Benjamin Graham and Jerry Newman, his long-time business partner.

 In 1926, Graham entered into an investment partnership with Jerome Newman and began to fine-tune his deep-value investment strategy.
 They saw a lot of success until 1929, but the market crash wiped off a big chunk of their profits during that year.
 Graham-Newman landed in colossal debt.